awsdocs/elb-gateway-load-balancers-user-guide/doc_source/getting-started-cli.md

    aws ec2 create-vpc-endpoint --vpc-endpoint-type GatewayLoadBalancer --service-name com.amazonaws.vpce.us-east-2.vpce-svc-12345678901234567 --vpc-id consumer-vpc-id --subnet-ids consumer-subnet-id
    ```

+   To support both IPv4 and IPv6 addresses, add the `--ip-address-type dualstack` option\.

    The output contains the ID of the Gateway Load Balancer endpoint \(for example, vpce\-01234567890abcdef\)\.

 ## Step 3: Configure routing<a name="configure-routing-aws-cli"></a>